jiangfcn/MT_seafloor_SitesDesign/README.md

  # License
   * This package is free to use under the GNU General Public License terms.
-  * GMT functions are called in part of scripts.
+  * GMT functions are called in part of the scripts.
 License corresponding to GMT, if any, should be complied with. http://gmt.soest.hawaii.edu/projects/gmt